Persuasion with Ambiguous Receiver Preferences: Introduction

 \section{Introduction}

-Consider a politician who is proposing a new welfare program.
-She must decide how to disclose information about its expected cost, but does not know how much spending voters will support.
-All voters have the same ex-ante beliefs about the program's cost, but some will only approve if, after hearing the politician's speech, they expect the cost to be low, while others are willing to support even a large government outlay.
-Rather than imposing a prior distribution over people's preferences, the politician wishes to be robust to the worst-case distribution she may face given a known cost threshold for the average voter.
+Consider a politician who is deciding how to disclose information about the cost-effectiveness of a new welfare program, but does not know how much spending voters will support.
+All voters have the same prior beliefs, but some will only approve if they expect the program to provide a high level of benefits per dollar spent, while others are willing to support even a moderately inefficient government outlay.
+Rather than imposing a prior distribution over preferences, the politician wishes to be robust to the worst-case distribution she may face given a known threshold for the average voter.
 In this setting, what disclosure rule maximizes the share of voters who approve of the welfare program after taking into account the politician's message?
 How do the optimal rule and the politician's utility differ from the case where the politician faces a known distribution of citizen preferences?

 I address and generalize those questions through a model of Bayesian persuasion \citep{KG2011}, where a Sender commits to a message distribution in each state of the world and a Receiver uses Bayesian updating to form a posterior belief about the state based on the message structure.
 To represent Receiver's preferences, I use private types denoting the cutoff above which Receiver chooses Sender's preferred action.
 Sender knows the mean and support of Receiver types, and has maxmin preferences \citep{GS1989} over all Receiver type distributions satisfying those constraints.
 Regardless of the true state of the world, Sender maximizes the probability of inducing the favorable action.
 This model captures situations where all Receiver types process information in the same way, but may have different preferences over outcomes.
 In addition to the political spending example described above, a model of this style also applies to a variety of other situations, such as disclosing information about product quality (if potential customers share a prior belief about quality, but may be more or less picky about when they buy) or screening job candidates (if all firms have a common prior about candidate quality and see the same resum\'e, but have different thresholds for hiring).